Mondego/crawler4py/README.md

 IgnoreRobotRule : This ignores the rules at robot.txt.
 Be very careful with this.
 Only make it True with permission of the host/API pulling that does not need robot rules.

+self.DepthFirstTraversal : This sets the mode of traversal: False -> Breadth First, True -> Depth First.

 Config Functions
 ==========
 GetSeeds [
   params : None
-  Desc : Returns the first set of urls to start crawling from return : list(str) : list of urls ]
+  Desc : Returns the first set of urls to start crawling from.
+HAVE TO DEFINE IN DERIVED CLASS return : list(str) : list of urls ]

 HandleData [
   params : parsedData : parsedData = {"url" : "url", "text" : "text data from html", "html" : "raw html data"}
   Desc : Function to handle url data.
 Guaranteed to be Thread safe.
 Advisable to make this function light.
 Data can be massaged later.
-Storing data probably is more important return : None ]
+Storing data probably is more important.
+HAVE TO DEFINE IN DERIVED CLASS return : None ]

 AllowedSchemes [